Welcome to Niacet, a leading global producer of propionates and acetates, focusing on the Pharmaceutical, Food and Feed industries.

 In 1962 Verdugt was acquired by Internatio Müller.
 Production of organic salts, such as propionates and acetates, started.

-In 1969 the Crystallization department moved to current location, with production of 4 products on 4 lines: ammonium, manganese, zinc and sodium acetate.
+In 1969 the Crystallization department moved to current location, with four dedicated production lines.

 In 1975 the Fine Chemical Unit (FCU) started as test facility.
 Later the FCU is also used for production of acid mixtures, ammoniated acids and special crystals.

 In 1981 the company stops production of agrochemicals.
 Verdugt was acquired by BP Amoco, as forward integration of organic acids (acetic, propionic and formic acid).
 Under the ownership of BP a lot was invested in environmental measurements and new production methods were developed and new equipment installed.
-Second spray drier and first part of reaction department were built: production of powders and agglomerates.
-Production on spray drier 1 was stopped.
-Drum drying activities were stopped.
+A second major drying system expansion was implemented and the first part of the reaction department was built.

-In 1986 the Mixing and grinding department started on location of drum dryers.
+In 1986 the Mixing and grinding department started.
 Drais mixer was installed to mix solids (mainly own products).
 Products are mainly sold to the Feed market.
-Started production of Sodium Diacetate on Crystal line 3.
+Started production of Sodium Diacetate.

-In 1989 Spray drier 1 is brought back into production.
-Crystal line 3 upgraded to improve product quality and increase capacity.
+In 1989 one of the original drying systems was brought back into production.
+Line 3 was upgraded to improve product quality and increase capacity.

 Nauta mixer installed in Mixing department: production of salts via direct mixing technology.

-In 1991 the third spray drier was built, as well as second part of reaction department: production of powders and agglomerates (compacted).
-Activities on spray drier 1 stopped.
+In 1991 the third major drying system was built, as well as second part of reaction department.

 In 1999 a new holding company Verdugt Holdings LLC is formed by US Salt Holdings LLC to acquire the organic salts business, Verdugt B.V., from BP Amoco.